 When we multiply polynomials, we apply the distributive property of multiplication over addition (or simply distributive property).
 Before we start discussing how to multiply polynomials, let’s take a look first at what the distributive property is.

-The distributive property tells us that multiplying the sum of two or more addends by a certain number is equal to the result when we multiply each addend by the same number.
+The distributive property tells us that multiplying the sum of two or more addends by a certain number equals the result when we multiply each addend by the same number.

 In symbols,